-While in the standard bandit problem, the objective is to select the arm leading to the highest reward in expectation, the mean-variance bandit problem focuses on finding the arm that most effectively trades off {its expected reward versus} its variance (i.e.~the risk).
-In choosing mean-variance as our measure of risk we follow~\cite{ritter2017machine}.
-In this article the mean-variance of action $A$ is
+While in the standard bandit problem, the objective is to select the arm associated to the highest reward, the mean-variance bandit aims at most effectively trading off expected rewards versus variance (i.e.~risk).
+The mean-variance of action $a$ is defined as: